 Pleasant Grove real estate is some of the most expensive in Alabama, although Pleasant Grove house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Pleasant Grove is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Pleasant Grove isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Pleasant Grove are a mix of both white- and blue-collar jobs.
 Overall, Pleasant Grove is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Pleasant Grove who work in office and administrative support (15.18%), management occupations (10.18%), and sales jobs (10.05%).

 Also of interest is that Pleasant Grove has more people living here who work in computers and math than 95% of the places in the US.